Samuel Hood, 1st Viscount Hood: Later career

-Samuel Hood was created Viscount Hood of Whitley, Warwickshire in 1796 with a pension of £2000 per year for life (about £ a year in terms).
-In 1796, he was also appointed Governour of the Greenwich Hospital, a position which he held until his death in 1816.
+Hood was created Viscount Hood of Whitley, Warwickshire in 1796 with a pension of £2000 per year for life (about £ a year in terms).
+In 1796, he was also appointed Governour of the Greenwich Hospital, a position which he held until his death.
 He served as Tory Member of Parliament for Westminster from 1784 to 1788 and from 1790 to 1796, and was Member for Reigate between 1789 and 1790.
+Hood was promoted to Admiral of the White on 14 February 1799 and again to Admiral of the Red on 9 October 1805.
 He died in Greenwich on 27 January 1816 and is buried in Greenwich Hospital Cemetery.
 A peerage of Great Britain was conferred on his wife, Susannah, as Baroness Hood of Catherington in 1795.
-Samuel Hood's titles descended to his youngest son, Henry (1753–1836).
+Hood's titles descended to his youngest son, Henry (1753–1836).

 There are several portraits of Lord Hood by Lemuel Francis Abbott in the Guildhall and in the National Portrait Gallery.
 He was also painted by Joshua Reynolds and Thomas Gainsborough.

 Marriage and issue

 In 1749 he married Susannah Linzee (1726–1806) (whose monument survives at Davenport House, Greenwich (Former Hospital Cemetery)), a daughter of Edward Linzee, Master Ropemaker at Portsmouth Dockyard, and Mayor of Portsmouth.
 By his wife he had issue including: